Determining responsible person policy

 2.1 Requirements

-Under the National Law and Regulations, Early Learning Victoria is required to have a responsible person on site at all times when the service is providing education and care for children.
+Early Learning Victoria must have a responsible person on site at all times when the service is providing education and care for children.
+This is required by the National Law and Regulations.

 An approved provider must not operate a service unless there is at least one nominated supervisor appointed for that service.
-The nominated supervisor does not have to be in attendance at the service at all times, but in their absence, a responsible person, such as a person in day-to-day charge, must be present.
+The nominated supervisor does not have to be at the service at all times.
+However, when they are away, a responsible person, such as a person in day-to-day charge, must be present.

 2.2 Background and information

-A responsible person is someone present at the service who has the legal responsibility for ensuring all operations comply with the National Law and Regulations, particularly those related to the safety, wellbeing and care of children.
+A responsible person is someone at the centre who must, by law, ensure all operations follow the National Law and Regulations.
+In particular, they must ensure the centre complies with requirements for the safety, wellbeing and care of children.

 Within the Early Learning Victoria centres, several roles hold responsibilities under legislation: